 Super Smash Bros.
 Ultimate has the strongest and most adaptable AI in the series.
 It’s even better than it was in 4, where CPUs had a one-frame reaction time and could perfect shield just about everything.
 So here’s our theory for Ultimate: CPUs have personalities too! …Except you can’t see them.
-We think that CPUs can learn from you, whether by scanning your play or analyzing matches (we don’t know which one).
+I think that CPUs can learn from you, whether by scanning your play or analyzing matches (I don’t know which one).
 Figure Players have a default AI that resembles – but is not related to – the CPU’s AI.
-We think that, since amiibo are technically CPUs, that training them might actually affect the playstyle of CPU fighters.
+I think that, since amiibo are technically CPUs, that training them might actually affect the playstyle of CPU fighters.

 So, then, evidence.
 It’s thought that each Nintendo Switch profile saves some sort of CPU record to Ultimate’s save data, and that when you make a new user, you start with a blank slate of sorts.
 We know that user profiles are a factor in amiibo training thanks to one of Nintendo’s in-game tips: “The first time an FP battles with a fighter or FP, it gains more experience than usual.
 It’ll also learn more if it is used on a friend’s Nintendo Switch”.
 Now, this quote could be totally incorrect.
 It wouldn’t be the first time.
 But if that last part is true, the game would need to compare the amiibo’s owner to the user profile playing Super Smash Bros.
 Ultimate.
 But, then, is it profile-specific or console-specific?
 That part is difficult to test.